skramm/homog2d/docs/homog2d_manual.md

 ```C++
 auto y = li.getCoord( GivenCoord::X, 2 );
 ```
-of get the coordinate of x for y=1 with:
+or get the coordinate of x for y=1 with:
 ```C++
 auto x = li.getCoord( GivenCoord::Y, 1 );
 ```